fasiha/passport-rethinkdb-tutorial/README.md

 ### HTTPS
 This extension comes in two flavors.
 The above refers to the current `http` branch.
 The `https` branch is an even more minor extension that adds HTTPS/SSL support to Node.
 This is usually not seen in practice since it's more common to let Nginx handle SSL and forward traffic unencrypted to the Node server.

+N.B.
+POSTing from a site served over HTTPS to an unencrypted HTTP-only endpoint is forbidden by browsers.
+So if you do make your node app HTTP-only and you want your server to be able to service all clients, you'll need something like Nginx taking care of SSL.